This is a named option in the French Studies MFS.

 As you are filling out your Graduate School Application, you will be asked to complete a “Supplemental Application.”
 This allows you to upload information required specifically by the Professional French Masters Program:

-A writing sample in French (i.e., a graded undergraduate term paper) Your statement of purpose (1 page, in French).What is your chosen concentration area, and how do you expect it, and the PFMP in general, to position you for a more satisfying professional life?
+A writing sample in French (i.e., a graded undergraduate term paper) Your statement of purpose (1 page, in French).What is your chosen concentration area, and how do you expect it, and the French Studies MFS in general, to position you for a more satisfying professional life?
 If you have experience working or studying in your chosen concentration area, please elaborate; otherwise, tell us why you would like to move in this direction now.
 Although you may use dictionaries and other resources, we trust that this statement will be written without assistance.
 NOTE: in most cases, we will schedule an oral interview in French, either in person or by telephone.

 Questions?